 Horses, like humans, are prone to getting sick.
 Sometimes it may just be that we need more rest or perhaps we are dehydrated.
 Other times it may be tell-tale signs of a much bigger problem.
 Not all concerns are cause for panic or warrant a call or visit from the vet.
 However, if you notice these signs, then your horse may need professional care.
-This is by no means a full list so please share your signs from experience so that the community can benefit from your contribution.

 Blood in urine